IRobL/mrbc_team/drop_decks.md

 ```

 ## DROP 5
-*
-  Dakka line with fast pulse to close in and pop open components
+> Dakka line with fast pulse to close in and pop open components.
-*

 ```
 light - ach - SMPL - [Congress]